davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 "Consensus" means "agreement," usually in the context of a group decision.
 In distributed systems, consensus is the problem of getting all nodes in a distributed system to agree upon the value of some variable.

-At its heart, a consensus algorithm is an asynchronous conflict-resolution algorithm: any number of threads input a 'propsed' value they each would like to set the variable to, the consensus algorithm runs and picks one of the proposed value arbitrarily, and then all threads learn the "accepted" value chosen by the consensus algorithm.
+At its heart, a consensus algorithm is an asynchronous conflict-resolution algorithm: any number of threads input a 'propsed' value they each would like to set the variable to, the consensus algorithm picks one of the proposed value arbitrarily, and then all threads stick the value the algorithm chose.
+Now all threads are in agreement!

 The interface for using a consensus algorithm might look something like this: